foreseecode/foresee-sdk-ionic-sample/README.md

 Note that if you use ionic serve and this loads in a browser, the cordova plugins may not work.
 Always run this on an emulated / real device.

 ## Install Dependencies
-Run the following command in the project's root directory:
+Regardless of platform, run the following command in the project's root directory:

 `$ npm install`